 Recent personal endeavors include co-directing a documentary on the formerly boat-dwelling ‘Badjao’ of the Sulu-Celebes Sea, producing short films for friends, and hustling suckers at pool.

-Hugo studied cultural and political science in college, played drums in many bands, recorded an album produced by Circle Jerks’ guitarist Greg Hetson and shared stages with Millencolin, Mxpx, and The Ataris.
+Hugo Faraco grew up in Brazil.
+From a young age, he developed a passion for music, recorded an album produced by Circle Jerks’ guitarist Greg Hetson and shared stages with bands like Millencolin, Mxpx, and The Ataris.